verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] Oh.
 I love it when you're here.
 And also there...
 - [ ] You deny a dying man his final meal?
 - [ ] Don't make me beg.
 It's unseemly.
+- [ ] The biological imperative has been compromised.